GalaxyLittlepaws/galaxy-image-board/ReadMe.md

 ## Environment Variables (Current Defaults)

-These are currently configured for local development with MariaDB:
+These are currently configured for local development with SQLite:

 ```env
 APP_NAME=Laravel